ericwkw/football_stats_app/docs/analytics-setup.md

 ## Choosing Between Options

-- **Vercel Analytics**: Best for simple needs, privacy-focused, and lightweight
+- **Vercel Analytics**: Best for simple needs, privacy-focused, and lightweight page view tracking
+- **Vercel Speed Insights**: Best for performance monitoring and Core Web Vitals tracking
 - **Google Analytics**: Best for detailed analysis, marketing campaigns, and integration with Google products
 - **Client Instrumentation**: Best for custom analytics implementation or when you need very early initialization

-The current implementation uses Vercel Analytics for simplicity and performance, but we can switch to Google Analytics if more detailed analytics are required.
+The current implementation uses both Vercel Analytics for page view tracking and Vercel Speed Insights for performance monitoring to provide a comprehensive analytics solution.
+This combination gives us the best of both worlds without adding significant overhead to the application.